ftrias/TeensyDebug/README.md

   // Use the first serial port as you usually would Serial.begin(19200);

-  // Debugger will use second USB Serial; this line is not need if using Mac tool debug.begin(SerialUSB1);
+  // Debugger will use second USB Serial; this line is not need if using menu option debug.begin(SerialUSB1);

   // debug.begin(Serial1);   // or use physical serial port

   halt();                    // stop on startup; if not, Teensy keeps running and you
-                             // have to set a breakpoint of Ctrl-C.
+                             // have to set a breakpoint or use Ctrl-C.
 }

 void loop() {